Disney: Atlantis: The Lost Empire

 - Though Mole does use a Soviet PPSh-41 submachine gun and steel helmets and gas masks would not be commonplace until 1915-16.

 - Arson, Murder, and Jaywalking: "We've done a lot of things we're not proud of: robbing graves, eh, plundering tombs, double-parking..."
-It is even funnier in the Latin American dub, where he ends the list with "kicked a dog".
+In the Latin American dub, he ends the list with "kicked a dog".

 - Artistic License – Linguistics: Averted (See Conveniently Precise Translation below) and also played straight.
 In most languages, the translation in the beginning would not work, but the Norse words for Ireland and Iceland really are one rune (letter) apart, so it makes perfect sense for the two words to be accidentally switched.
 However, later on the Atlanteans can magically speak not just English but every language descended from their own, even though that is not how languages evolve.
 Additionally, many of the languages spoken are from completely different language families (meaning that they are not descended from the same language, Atlantean or otherwise).